dipendra28/ERC-assingment/TECH/QUESTION 2/Readme.md

 2. Box to Belt Out Force & Box to Belt In Force

-Out port → connected back to the belt transform — outputs the resulting contact force.
+Out port - connected back to the belt transform — outputs the resulting contact force.
-PlaB port → connected to the belt frame — represents the belt's flat plane surface.
+PlaB port -  connected to the belt frame — represents the belt's flat plane surface.
-FacF port → connected to the box frame — represents the face of the box making contact.
+FacF port - connected to the box frame — represents the face of the box making contact.
-In port → receives the bus signal (bus On) — enables/disables force when the belt is active.
+In port - receives the bus signal (bus On) — enables/disables force when the belt is active.
 These blocks model planar contact forces between the square box face and the conveyor belt surface.

-3. Belt Out & Belt In (Conveyor Blocks)
+3. Belt Out & Belt In

-Spd port → receives speed input signal — controls how fast the belt moves.
+Spd port - receives speed input signal — controls how fast the belt moves.
-Ctr port → receives control signal — turns the belt on or off.
+Ctr port - receives control signal — turns the belt on or off.
-End port → signals end of belt travel.
+End port - signals end of belt travel.
 Both belts use the same geometric parameters since the box and belt dimensions are matched.

 4. Damper Gripper Force Block